gibizer/okofw/README.md

 * `Conditions`: This step ensure that the every condition is initialized and the Ready condition is always recalculated before the CR is saved.
-It requires that the CRD type implements the `InstanceWithConditions` interface
+It requires that the CRD type implements the `InstanceWithConditions` interface.
+  If another Step wants to manage a condition then that Step needs to implement the `ConditionManager` interface to declare which conditions it manipulates.
+  Then the `Conditions` step will know what conditions needs to be initialized.
+  Note that `Conditions` step should be added to the `Handler` before any other steps manipulating conditions.

 ### Examples
 * `v1beta1.Simple` + `simple_controller`: Shows the basic Reconcile setup